Atlanta, GA Child Support Lawyer

 A mother may petition the court to have a former partner tested for a paternity link to her children.
 A man who is found to be the father of a child might have new legal duties placed on him.
 The Georgia Department of Health’s Division of Child Support Services (DCSS) can bring a paternity action to obtain child support when a mother or her child is receiving public benefits.

 According to O.C.G.A. §19-11-14, a court can order a man who is deemed to be the father of a child to pay support for their care.
 Accordingly, a mother has the right to file a civil action to ensure that the father supports their children financially.
-A capable attorney in Atlanta, Georgia can assist a mother with pursuing the child support payments she is owed.
+A capable attorney in Georgia can assist a mother with pursuing the child support payments she is owed.

 Modifying a Child Support Order